 Choose Your Travel Details

-At this point, it’s like booking a flight as you’ll choose your departure and destination, date and time, and number of passengers.
-The destinations will be the Italian names of the city so look for Roma instead of Rome.
-Also, bigger cities often have more than one train station so be sure to double the station before booking.
-After you hit “search,” you will see all the available trains an you can click the fare option to choose the option that best serves you.
+At this point, it’s similar to booking a flight, as you’ll choose your departure and destination, date and time, and the number of passengers.
+The destinations will be the Italian names of the city, so look for Roma instead of Rome.

-Pro Tip: If you were looking for a particular fare, and it’s not showing up, it’s no longer available.
+Pro Tip: If you’re looking for a particular fare and it’s not showing up, it’s no longer available.
 You can try changing dates or times to see if it is available at another time.

 Purchase Your Ticket